 What is a crisis nursery?

-Our non-profit Crisis Nursery will offer supportive services that link parents and caregivers to community resources to build resilience and strengthen families.
+Our non-profit crisis nursery is accessible to the public and has no income requirements for services.
+We offer referrals that link parents and caregivers to community resources to build resilience and strengthen families.

 Why does Great Falls need a crisis nursery?

 Child abuse and neglect rates in Cascade County have trended up over the last 10 years.
 Our community very recently lost another innocent child to appalling abuse.
 We believe all children deserve safe, loving, and immediate shelter during a family’s crisis.
 Infants and toddlers are most vulnerable to child abuse and neglect, often resulting in death.

 What will people use the Crisis Nursery for?

 There are many reasons people utilize a crisis nursery for temporary child care or respite.
 Some of these include:

 - There is not a safe place for a child to stay while resolving personal issues

 - Someone is not capable of taking care of their child as they would like

 - An important appointment but no one safe to leave a child with